 Notes

-- Parsley, rosemary, and oregano: you can use dry herbs instead, using ⅓ the amount of the fresh herbs.
-Dry herbs will need more cooking time to soften and release their flavors.
-I recommend adding them in Step 3 when you start toasting the breadcrumbs.
+- Parsley, rosemary, and oregano: dried herbs can be substituted, using ⅓ the amount of fresh.
+Because dried herbs take longer to release their flavor, add them in Step 3 when you begin toasting the breadcrumbs.

-- Storage: the pangrattato can be stored in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 3 months.
-When ready to use, defrost the breadcrumbs in the refrigerator overnight.
+- Storage: store pangrattato in an airtight container in the refrigerator for up to 1 week or freeze for up to 3 months.
+Thaw in the refrigerator before using.

 Nutrition